-The levee was constructed to provide flood protection, however in doing so it separated the Columbia from its vast historic floodplain.
-And although the levee protects from flooding from the Columbia River, it also exacerbates internal flooding from Gibbons Creek, which spills over into the Port of Camas-Washougal and other nearby commercial and residential properties.
+The US Army Corps of Engineers constructed the levee to reduce flood risk, however in doing so the Columbia was separated from its vast historic floodplain.
+And although the levee protects the Refuge and adjacent properties from Columbia River floods, it exacerbates internal flooding from Gibbons Creek, which spills over into the Port of Camas-Washougal and other nearby municipal, commercial and residential properties.
 This internal flooding requires the Port to maintain a costly pumping system to handle even moderate rainfall events.

-The collaborative Steigerwald Floodplain Restoration Project will reconnect 965 acres of Columbia River floodplain, reduce flood risk, improve habitat for fish and wildlife, and create new trails for recreation at the Refuge.
+The collaborative Steigerwald Reconnection Project will reconnect 965 acres of Columbia River floodplain, reduce flood risk, improve habitat for fish and wildlife, and create new trails for recreation at the Refuge.

 We broke ground in summer 2019, when BioHabitats, Inc., a Portland-based restoration company, anchored 84 large wood habitat structures in the Gibbons Creek historic alluvial fan.
 Some of the wood installed was donated by BNSF Railroad.
 The structures will provide habitat to a variety of species and help stabilize the area when Gibbons Creek is released into its alluvial fan in fall 2021.

-Community members and students have been an active part of the project this fall and winter, planting native trees within the alluvial fan and around the habitat structures.
+Community members and students were an active part of the project, planting native trees within the alluvial fan and around the habitat structures.
 Meanwhile, workers with Ash Creek Forest Management treated invasive species and reforested another 53 acres of the alluvial fan.

 Over the three years of construction, the project also creates 503 local family wage jobs and provide opportunities for thousands of local students and community members to volunteer and contribute to the project.